phalkemm159/Zerodha-Clone-Project/README.md

 ---

+✨ Features
+⚡ Fast and lightweight

+📱 Fully responsive (Mobile, Tablet, Desktop)

+🎨 Smooth modern UI inspired by Zerodha's official website

+💻 Easy to customize and extend

+🧑‍💻 Author
+Made with ❤️ by phalkemm159

 ## 🚀 How to Install and Run Locally

 Follow these steps to run the project on your local machine: